Kubessandra/react-native-dji-mobile-sdk/CONTRIBUTING.md

 ### Known issues in the package:

 1. If you have an error like this `Process: com.example.reactnativedjimobilesdk, PID: 15122 java.lang.NoClassDefFoundError: Failed resolution of: Ldji/sdk/sdkmanager/DJISDKManager;` you need to run the Helper before requesting anything

+2. While using the `DJI SDK` you can encounter some `NoClassDefFoundError` with `DexPathList`, you can run the call to the SDK in another Thread.

 ## Code of Conduct